haberdashPI/vscode-modal-keys/README.md

 with `normal:`.
 If bindings overwrite one another (e.g. one command for `normal` and different one for `visual|normal`) the last specified binding always wins.

-ModalEdit defines a new command `modaledit.toggleSelection` which allows you to start selecting text in normal mode without holding down the shift key.
+ModalKeys defines a new command `modaledit.toggleSelection` which allows you to start selecting text in normal mode without holding down the shift key.
 This imitates Vim's visual mode.